vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 ### Pickup point

-The pickup point feature is enabled for by setting `type: "PICKUP_POINT"`.
+The pickup point feature is enabled by setting `type: "PICKUP_POINT"`.
 The title will become `{providerName} pick-up point` (e.g. "Posten pick-up point).
 The consumer gets to choose an available pickup point based on the address.
 Vipps relays the selected option as part of the content in the "session completed callback".

 ![Pickup point animation](resources/shipping_pickup-point.gif)